The Virtual Petrified Wood Museum. Dedicated to the Exhibition and Educational Study of Permineralized Plant Material

 Morton Co., North Dakota

 The fossil Ginkgo leaf above represents a part and counterpart.
-The fossil on the left is a compression and represents the part (positive side).
+The fossil on the left formed as a compression and represents the part (positive side).
 The fossil on the right is an impression and represents the counterpart (negative side).

 Bibliography